 Salary: 2,400,000 won per month ($2,143 USD*)

-Your salary, as with many things in Korea, depends on many things.
-EPIK salaries start at 2,000,000 won per month, but many teachers take home more.
+Your English teacher salary, as with many things in Korea, depends on many things.
+EPIK salaries start at 2,000,000 won per month, but many English teachers take home more.
 Your salary can be influenced by factors such as: previous teaching experience, level of degree in university, number of schools you teach at and location of your placement.
 Furthermore, teachers will receive a raise in salary for each year they renew their contract.
 So if you plan to stay in Korea a while, you can really roll in the dough!

 I had two years of previous teaching experience, and Ben taught at more than one school plus he has his Master's degree, so each of us earned more than the starting salary.